cisocrgroup/Resources/manuals/pocoto-manual.md

 document.
 You should *never* edit one of the database files, since this will most likely end in a corrupted file that cannot be used by
 \pocoto{} anymore.
-If you are absolutely sure that you know what you are doing, you could edit the `.ocrproject` file manually^[
+If you are absolutely sure that you know what you are doing, you could edit the `.ocrproject` file manually.
+If, e.g., you prefer a specific font that has all the glyphs corresponding to your OCR output, you can change it by setting the `mainFontType`:

-    And maybe not even then.
+#mainFontType=FreeSerif
-].
+mainFontType=Andron Scriptor Web

 If you you accidentally delete one of those three project files, you will most probably lose all the information about the project and all the